Antonio Conte was appointed head coach of Tottenham Hotspur in November 2021 after agreeing to succeed Nuno Espirito Santo on an 18-month deal.

-Five Serie A titles followed with other successes coming via the Coppa Italia, Supercoppa Italiana, UEFA Cup, UEFA Super Cup and UEFA Intertoto Cup.
+Five Serie A titles followed, with other successes coming via the Coppa Italia, Supercoppa, UEFA Cup, UEFA Super Cup and UEFA Intertoto Cup.

 In his first full season in charge, Bari were crowned Serie B champions and promoted to Serie A for the 2009/10 season.